maxyeamans/bamazon/README.md

 INSERT INTO products (product_name, department_name, price, stock_quantity) VALUES ("Logan [Digital Download]", "Video", 18.99, 12);
 INSERT INTO products (product_name, department_name, price, stock_quantity) VALUES ("Star Wars: The Empire Strikes Back [BLU-RAY]", "Video", 19.99, 10);
 ```
-(Don't worry, the query is saved in the git repo)
+(This query is saved in the git repo.)

-Assuming you cloned the full repo, you should be able to run both .js files by opening git bash in the cloned directory and typing `node bamazonCustomer.js` or `node bamazonManager.js`
+Assuming you cloned the full repo, you should be able to run both .js files by opening git bash in the cloned directory and typing `node bamazonCustomer.js` or `node bamazonManager.js`.
+You may need to do an `npm i` to install dependencies.

 ## How do I use Bamazon?